-99 Secretary of State Pompeo Remarks to Traveling Press.
-May 7, 2019. https://www.state.gov/secretary/remarks/2019/05/291545.htm assistance from being used to assist any group affiliated with the IRGC-QF.
 In the 116th Congress, legislation such as H.R.
 361 and H.R.
-571 requires sanctions on Iran-backed militias or other entities determined to be destabilizing Iraq.
-On the other hand, these organizations are believed to have virtually no U.S.-based assets or financial interests that would be susceptible to U.S. sanctions.
+571 requires sanctions on Iranbacked militias or other entities determined to be destabilizing Iraq.
+On the other hand, these organizations are believed to have virtually no U.S.-based assets or financial interests that could be impounded.